RetroReversing/retroReversing/pages/articles/Introduction/RetroAudio.md

 * Sawtooth
 * Noise

+### How the C64 Played Sound Samples
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0xWyLeVnxFU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+The C64's sound hardware was powered by the MOS Technologies 6581 SID chip, which was advanced for its time but not considered capable of outputting digitized speech or sound samples.
+However, two games, Impossible Mission and Ghostbusters, released in 1984, managed to include digitized speech, which was a groundbreaking achievement.

+The SID chip has three programmable oscillators but no concept of PCM audio, which is used to represent sampled audio signals.
+Digitized sound samples became possible on the C64 without additional hardware, thanks to a bug found on the 6581 SID chip.
+The speaker explains that adjusting the master volume affects the DC voltage on the volume register, which can be manipulated to create sound.
+By converting a sound sample to 4-bit unsigned mono and feeding it to the master volume register, it is possible to play a digitized sound sample on the C64.
+Modern Vintage Gamer demonstrates this by playing a sample on the Commodore 64 using both BASIC and Assembly language.

+The original 6581 SID chip was replaced by the 8580 in the C64c, which fixed the issue with DC voltage offsets on the master volume register.
+This results in a significant difference in sound quality between the two chips.
+However, other methods for playing samples on the C64 have been discovered, allowing for higher-quality samples to be played using different techniques.

+---
 ## Sound cards for IBM-PC
 Here are a few of the sound cards developed for the IBM-PC:
 * Ad-lib  (Yamaha YM3812) - early audio card